 THANKFULLY IT WAS.

-We got there around 4pm or 5pm, and got something to eat/drink while I finish working (Charlie’s taken a break since he’s finished some work at Burger King already).
+We got there around 4pm or 5pm, and got something to eat/drink while I finish working (C’s taken a break since he’s finished some work at Burger King already).

 This was the first time I’ve went inside and ate at Saint’s Alp.
 The place is really cozy and lovely.
 It’s got a cafe kind of ambiance and if it weren’t summer break, I could imagine so many university students in Katipunan studying there.